ArturoDent/find-and-transform/README.md

 ${getTextLines:n-p}        get the text of lines n through p inclusive, example  ${getTextLines:2-4}

 ${getTextLines:(n-n)}      get the text of a line n-n, example  ${getTextLines:(${lineIndex}-1)} : get previous line
-                           use this form, note the parentheses, if you want to do math to resolve to a line.
+                           use the parentheses, if you want to do math to resolve to a line.
 Can use `+-/*%`.

 ${getTextLines:n,p,q,r}    get the text from line `n`, column `p` through line `q`, column `r` inclusive,
                            example  ${getTextLines:2,0,4,15}
 ```

 You will get intellisense in the keybinding or setting showing where the variables can be used.